Trump urges Mexico to send migrants home after border clash

 U.S. lawmakers face a deadline to approve funding for the federal government by Dec.
 7. Trump has threatened to shut down the government unless Congress pays for his planned border wall.

-Reporting by Susan Heavey in Washington and Lizbeth Diaz in Tijuana; Additional reporting by Doina Chiacu and Idrees Ali in Washington and Tom Hals in Wilmington, Delaware; Writing by Susan Heavey and Frances Kerry; Editing by Alistair Bell and James Dalgleish
+Reporting by Susan Heavey in Washington and Lizbeth Diaz in Tijuana; Additional reporting by Doina Chiacu and Idrees Ali in Washington, Tom Hals in Wilmington, Delaware, and Steve Holland in Gulfport, Mississippi; Writing by Susan Heavey and Frances Kerry; Editing by Alistair Bell, James Dalgleish and Rosalba O'Brien